Making Change Stick: How to Get Mainframe Teams Onboard with New Strategies, Processes, and Tools

 When they came to us, they had been following 20+ year old legacy processes to develop applications for their mainframe.
-They partnered with us to transform their mainframe application development process, and to bring a modern DevOps approach to this critical area of their business.
+They partnered with us to transform their mainframe application development process, and to bring a modern approach and DevOps culture transformation to this critical area of their business.

 In our previous articles, we explored every step of this transformation — from how we created a dedicated DevOps team for our client to how we automated every stage of their pipeline.

-In this final article, we will provide a detailed description of how we drove every one of these changes — despite the significant resistance we faced from our client’s internal mainframe teams.
+In this final article, we will provide a detailed description of how we drove every one of these changes and build a DevOps culture — despite the significant resistance we faced from our client’s existing mainframe teams.

 To begin, let’s briefly touch base on why we faced so much change to begin with.